ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.4.5 Map/Un-map/Re-map User to a Center [**[↑]**](#table-of-content)
 MOSIP allows Zonal Admin to map/un-map/re-map the users with the registration center by providing the User ID and registration center ID.
 The registration center must be under the Zonal Admin’s zone.
 The system validates the user ID, registration center ID and the privileges of the Zonal Admin and on successful validation, provides the capability to map/un-map-re-map the user to the registration.

-For more details, please please refer to: https://github.com/mosip/mosip/wiki/FRS-Admin-Services#26-mappings-of-registration-center-machine-and-user-mappings---createreaddelete-
+For more details, please please refer to [**section**](FRS-Admin-Services#26-mappings-of-registration-center-machine-and-user-mappings---createreaddelete-)
 ## 6. Master Data Management [**[↑]**](#table-of-content)
 ### 6.1 View Master Data Types
 MOSIP allows Zonal Admin to view the master data type.
 The master data types are configured by the backend process.
 The system validates the privileges of Zonal Admin who raised the request to view the master data type and provides the master data type on successful validation.
 During the validation, if system does not validate the allocated privileges to the user, then throws an error notification.